Unity-Technologies/com.unity.multiplayer.docs/mppm/virtual-players/virtual-players-layout.md

 - [PlayMode Tools](https://docs.unity3d.com/Packages/com.unity.netcode@1.2/manual/playmode-tool.html).
 This Window only appears in projects that use Netcode for Entities.

 :::note
-You can only use the Hierarchy, Inspector, and Scene windows when you enter Play Mode.
+You can only use the Hierarchy, Inspector, and Scene windows in Play Mode.
 :::

 ## Display a window in a virtual player